 During the course of the fellowship, the faculty mentor and the fellow will also complete a writing intensive or independent study together with the objective of producing a polished piece of writing (or the equivalent) that can be used as a sample for graduate school applications.
 Mentors are also expected to provide advising about selecting graduate programs appropriate for their undergraduate fellow's research interests and in putting together a competitive application package.

-We encourage applicants from any discipline whose research interests connect to Africana Studies.
-We welcome applications from students who have already connected with a faculty member with whom they would like to work and from those who are interested but would need to be paired with a faculty member.
-All students are welcome to apply although applications from African American, Latino/a/x, Native American, and other underrepresented minorities are especially encouraged and preference is given to Africana Studies majors and minors.
+We encourage applicants from any discipline whose research interests connect to Africana studies and welcome applications from students who have already connected with a faculty member with whom they would like to work and from those who are interested but would need to be paired with a faculty member.
+Preference will be given to declared Africana Studies majors and minors.

 Fellowship Highlights: